 “A cursory review of the neurobiology of consciousness shows both the complexity of the phenomenon of consciousness and that conscious phenomena, such as pain, are not restricted to any one location in the brain. … [T]he neocortex is unique to mammals.
 Were the presence of a large, considerably developed neocortex the requirement for experiencing pain, as Rose suggests, his theory would eliminate birds, amphibians, other non-mammalian animals, and even some mammals from having the capacity of feeling pain, which is unfounded.”

 In short, comparing a fish or any other different species to our own rather than attempting to understand their unique physiology is greatly flawed, especially when the neuroanatomical aspects of our own consciousness are still so unknown.
 This kind of cross-species application is the main flaw of the animal testing model as well.
-Check out this video post in my animal testing series to see how humans are often harmed and even killed by medications that made it through animal trials.

 Now in reality, the brain of fish isn’t even quite as foreign from ours as Rose would have us think.
 As Yue points out: